-- 1. Rates increased by \$3.8 million on 2021/22 forecast as a result of 1.75 per cent rates cap increase set by the Victorian Government and budgeted population/assessment growth. - 2.
-Parking Revenue (Fees & Fines) increased by \$4.3 million on 2021/22 forecast with the majority of the COVID-19 pandemic impact removed.
+- 1. Rates increased by \$3.3 million on 2021/22 forecast as a result of 1.75 per cent rates cap increase set by the Victorian Government and budgeted population/assessment growth. - 2.
+Parking Revenue (Fees & Fines) increased by \$4.6 million on 2021/22 forecast with the majority of the COVID-19 pandemic impact removed.
 This is below the income generated in financial year 2018/19 (pre-COVID-19 year) by five per cent. - 3.
-User Fees and Charges increased by \$2.3 million on 2021/22 forecast as services resume from pandemic. - 4.
-Capital Grants budgeted to increase by \$3.1 million on 2021/22 forecast due largely to funding for EcoCentre redevelopment and Elder Smith Netball Courts and Pavilion. - 5.
-Contributions to decrease by \$7.6 million on 2021/22 based on lower development activities.
+User Fees and Charges increased by \$2.8 million on 2021/22 forecast as services resume from pandemic. - 4.
+Operating grants to decrease by \$8.6 million mostly due to timing for receipt of funding (with significant funding received in advance in 2021/22 related to 2022/23 (eg. \$2.6 million Victorian Grants Commission Financial Assistance Grants). - 5.
+Contributions to decrease by \$6.9 million on 2021/22 based on lower development activities.
 Developer contributions fluctuate materially over financial years, subject to development milestones. - 6.
-Other income increased by \$3.4 million on 2021/22 forecast mainly due to the majority of rent waiver and other COVID support not continuing in 2022/23. - 7.
-Employee costs increased by \$5.7 million on 2021/22 forecast (\$4.7 million budget on budget) due to two per cent Enterprise Agreement increase, Superannuation Guarantee Charge rate increase from 10 per cent to 10.5 per cent, net 16.5 FTE increase (mostly project managers) to deliver a greater project portfolio, service utilisation increases such as childcare services, compliance and legislative requirements such as electrical line clearance, and new waste services (FOGO and glass recycling). - 8.
-Materials and services increased by \$4.5 million on 2021/22 forecast due to a number of large items including: reinstatement of expenditure reduced due to COVID including the St Kilda Film Festival, expected inflation at 2.75 per cent (1 per cent higher than rates cap of 1.75 per cent), \$1.4 million for the part-year introduction of FOGO and glass recycling services. - 9.
+Other income increased by \$3 million on 2021/22 forecast mainly due to the majority of rent waiver and other COVID support not continuing in 2022/23. - 7.
+An increase in employee costs of \$6.9 million (\$4.7 million budget on budget) due to a projected 2% Enterprise Agreement increase, Superannuation Guarantee rate increase from 10% to 10.5%, and net 21 FTE increase mostly project managers to deliver a greater project portfolio and front-line service workers such as Child Care Educators (2020/21 had 65 FTE reductions). - 8.
+Materials and services increased by \$6.9 million on 2021/22 forecast due to a number of large items including: significant project deferrals from 2021/22, reinstatement of expenditure reduced due to COVID including the St Kilda Film Festival, expected inflation at 4.5 per cent (2.75 per cent higher than rates cap of 1.75 per cent), \$1.4 million for the part-year introduction of FOGO and glass recycling services. - 9.
 Net loss on disposal of property, plant and equipment increased by \$2.6 million mainly due to greater residual value written off for infrastructure assets to be upgraded in 2022/23 as a result of increased portfolio.